cuongvuong-phoenix/vite-cvp/README.md

 ### Clone to local

-If you prefer to do it manually with the cleaner git history
+If you prefer to do it manually with a cleaner git history

 ```shell
 $ npx degit vuong-cuong-phoenix/vite-vcp my-vite-vcp-app